AlbertoLourenco/ALDynamicForm/README.md

 ![ALDynamicForm v1.0](http://albertolourenco.com.br/aldynamicform-ios.png)

 A powerful dynamic form for Objective-C (iOS).
-With this lib you can create a dynamic custom forms.
+With this library you can create a dynamic custom forms.
 See the references:

-Create something objects, add in array and generate your dynamic custom form.
+Create some objects, add in array and generate your dynamic custom form.

 - FormInput
 - FormSwitch